okaybenji/submono/README.md

   decay: 0.0,           // in seconds
   sustain: 1.0,         // out of 1
   release: 0.8,         // in seconds
-  stereoWidth: 0.5,     // out of 1
-  numVoices: 5,         // unlimited
   cutoff: {
     maxValue: 7500,     // in hertz
     attack: 0.1,        // in seconds